Esigie

 After Ozolua's death, Esigie controlled Benin City, while his brother Arhuaran controlled Udo, a town about 30 km northwest of Benin City, that was nearly its equal in size and influence.
 Following a bitter power struggle with Arhuaran, and with major assistance and support from his mother Idia, Esigie gathered the Benin army at Unuame on the river Osse and from there launched an attack and overthrew Arhuanran.
 Esigie became Oba of Benin and would later fend off an attack from the Igala people.

 Esigie started a tradition in Benin by abolishment of the killing of the king's mother, giving Idia the title of Iyoba (or Queen Mother), and providing the Eguae-Iyoba (Palace of the Queen Mother) in lower Uselu for her use.
-Idia was responsible for many cultural innovations that still hold strong in Benin’s cultural history; she notably dressed as a man marched alongside her son and led Benin to victory during in the Idah battle of 1515.
+Idia was responsible for many cultural innovations that still hold strong in Benin's cultural history; she notably dressed as a man marched alongside her son and led Benin to victory in the Idah battle of 1515.
 When Idia died, her protege and Esigie's wife Elaba would go to support the Oba until his death c.
 1550.

+Impact

+Esigie established diplomatic relations with European countries, particularly Portugal, in the early 16th century.
+He welcomed Portuguese ambassadors and Christian missionaries, fostering a peaceful relationship that benefited both nations.
+He also engaged in trade with European nations, exchanging goods like ivory, pepper, and slaves for firearms, horses, and other commodities.

+Military campaigns and conquests

+Esigie expanded Benin's territories through successful military campaigns, notably defeating the Igala in the north in 1516 without relying on Portuguese arms.
+He also conquered the kingdoms of Eko and Ijebu, incorporating them into the Benin Empire.

+Administration and reforms

+Esigie implemented several administrative reforms, including the creation of a centralized government and a new system of taxation.
+He also reformed the Benin army, introducing new military tactics and weapons, such as firearms, which were acquired through trade with European nations.